What is a Road Reserve?

 Crossover Guidelines Brochure

-All proposed crossover works and proposal designs are to adhere to the Council’s standard drawings.
+All proposed works and proposal designs are required to adhere to Council’s standard drawings.
+View Standard Drawings

-Further information regarding Site Environmental Management Plan (SEMP) requirements can obtained from Council’s Traffic Engineering team via 1300 023 411
+Further information regarding Traffic Management Plan requirements can be obtained from Council’s Traffic Engineering team via 1300 023 411.

-Prior to the commencement of any building works on a property (including works that do not require a building permit), Council must be notified of any existing damage to road assets, footpaths, kerb and channel, drainage pits, nature strips etc. For details of the notification process please refer to Protection of Council Assets.
+Prior to the commencement of any building works on a property (including works that do not require a building permit), Council must be notified of any existing damage to road assets, footpaths, kerb, drainage pits, nature strips etc. For details of the notification process please refer to https://www.wyndham.vic.gov.au/services/building-planning/other-related-permits/protection-council-assets-pre-commencement-form

-Any proposed works affecting a Council easement, Council drainage infrastructure or Council owned or managed land will require a Works Permit.
-To apply for a works permit approval, you are required to download and complete the Consent for Works application form.
+Any proposed works affecting a Council easement, Council drainage infrastructure, or Council Open Space land will require a Works Permit.
+To apply for a Works Permit approval, you must complete a Consent for Works application form and provide all the necessary documentation for assessment.

 Back to top